Fertilisation: Humans

-Fertilisation in humans is the union of a human egg and sperm, usually occurring in the ampulla of the fallopian tube, producing a single celled zygote, the first stage of life in the development of a genetically unique organism, and initiating embryonic development.
+Fertilisation in humans is the union of a human egg and sperm, usually occurring in the ampulla of the fallopian tube, producing a single celled zygote, the first stage in the development of a genetically unique organism, and initiating embryonic development.
 Scientists discovered the dynamics of human fertilisation in the nineteenth century.

-The term conception commonly refers to "the process of becoming pregnant involving fertilization or implantation or both".
+The term conception commonly refers to "the process of becoming pregnant involving fertilisation or implantation or both".
 Its use makes it a subject of semantic arguments about the beginning of pregnancy, typically in the context of the abortion debate.

 Upon gastrulation, which occurs around 16 days after fertilisation, the implanted blastocyst develops three germ layers, the endoderm, the ectoderm and the mesoderm, and the genetic code of the father becomes fully involved in the development of the embryo; later twinning is impossible.
 Additionally, interspecies hybrids survive only until gastrulation and cannot further develop.

 However, some human developmental biology literature refers to the conceptus and such medical literature refers to the "products of conception" as the post-implantation embryo and its surrounding membranes.
 The term "conception" is not usually used in scientific literature because of its variable definition and connotation.